Bay Area Family Photographer Blog

 • Carry one light bag: A small backpack or bag for the whole family is ideal for jackets, snacks, phone, and other essentials.

-• Wear safe walking shoes: Flat or hiking-style shoes (like Blundstones) are best for walking the trails safely.
+• Wear safe walking shoes: Flat or stylish hiking-style shoes (like Blundstones) are best for walking the trails safely.

 By following these tips, you’ll not only feel confident during your session but also create photographs that are natural, stylish, and timeless.